aMoniker/timberscores/README.md

-_s
+timberscores
 ===

 Hi.
-I'm a starter theme called `_s`, or `underscores`, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
+I'm a starter theme called ~~`underscores`~~ `timberscores`.
+I'm a conversion of the underscores theme that's built for use with [Timber](https://github.com/jarednova/timber).
+I'm meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.

 My ultra-minimal CSS might make me look like theme tartare but that means less stuff to get in your way when you're designing your awesome theme.
 Here are some of the other more interesting things you'll find here:

-* A just right amount of lean, well-commented, modern, HTML5 templates.
+* A just right amount of lean, well-commented, modern, HTML5 *twig* templates.
 * A helpful 404 template.
 * A sample custom header implementation in `inc/custom-header.php` that can be activated by uncommenting one line in functions.php and adding the code snippet found in the comments of `inc/custom-header.php` to your `header.php` template.
 * Custom template tags in `inc/template-tags.php` that keep your templates clean and neat and prevent code duplication.